 The U.S. Army Engineering and Support Center, Huntsville, as the assigned responsible agency for the DD Form 1391 Processor System since 1980, is responsible for fielding, operation, maintenance, user assistance, and training to customers worldwide.
 The DD Form 1391 Processor and related systems cover a broad spectrum of unique needs and requirements associated with policies and procedures governing DD1391 Forms and related documentation.

-The Huntsville Center, in cooperation with the Assistant Chief of Staff for Installation Management, or ACSIM, has made the DD Form 1391 Processor System available via the Internet at https://pax.csd.disa.mil.
-To access the system, the user needs internet access, a standard configuration personal computer, and a Common Access Card.
+The Huntsville Center, in cooperation with the the Deputy Chief of Staff, G-9 (formerly known as ACSIM), has made the DD Form 1391 Processor System available via the Internet at https://pax.csd.disa.mil.
+To access the system, the user needs internet access, a standard configuration personal computer, and a DoD Common Access Card.

 Approximately 1,800 users worldwide currently access the system, which contains more than 35,000 forms.

 Contact the PAX Support Team at 256-895-1838, or email Paxsptemail@example.com for more information.

 - In addition to providing assistance in the preparation of the DD Form 1391, the system also provides the following features: